FSE2022-anonymous/FSE2022-LMT/README.md

 ### Results

-We release the detailed experimental results of LMT and other baselines in `overall_results.xlsx`, which demonstrate the effectiveness of our method.
+We release the detailed experimental results of LMT and other baselines in `results/Coverages Results.md`, which demonstrate the effectiveness of our method.

 #### Reference